 Finally, we added thin apple slices, crumbled tostadas, sea salt crackers and pan bolillo (baguette-style bread).

-Our sweet and spicy cheese platter is a great mix of some of my favorite Mexican cheeses and my (new) favorite Berry Market products.
+Our sweet and spicy Mexican charcuterie board is a great mix of some of my favorite Mexican cheeses and my (new) favorite Berry Market products.
 Everything tastes incredibly fresh and can be served any time of the year!
 It would taste fantastic with a boysenberry cocktail, or punch if you’re sharing with the chiclets.

 I hope you get a chance to make this sweet and spicy Mexican cheese platter.
 It’s fun to play around with the different ingredients and come up with new delicious combinations.